symfony-cmf/symfony-cmf-docs/components/routing.rst

 The ``DynamicRouter`` uses a ``RequestMatcherInterface`` or ``UrlMatcherInterface`` instance to match the received Request or URL, respectively, to a parameters array.
 The actual matching logic depends on the underlying implementation you choose.
-You can easily use you own matching strategy by pass it to the ``DynamicRouter`` constructor.
+You can easily use you own matching strategy by passing it to the ``DynamicRouter`` constructor.
 As part of this bundle, a ``NestedMatcher`` is already provided which you can use straight away, or as reference for your own implementation.